TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_8_create_a_rule.md

 Just check the name that Amazon will assing to teh role and clik in the buton Allow, in this case the IAM Role is called aws_iot_dynamoDB

-###Note : If you cant see information on the database, please review the role aws_iot_dynamoDB and the permission that this role have on the IAM module.
+###Note : If you can't see information on the database, please review the role aws_iot_dynamoDB and the permission that this role have on the IAM module.

 ![](43.jpg)